amritamaz/dreu-blog/_posts/2013-08-9-week-nine.md

 category: weekly log
 ---

+## Day 5 (8/9):
+  + It was raining a lot all day.
+  + Marco gave me a lesson on gate sizing today, which was presumably why he didn't want me to add to the library.
+We talked about how NMOS and PMOS gates need different widths to equalize the current drawn, which I did totally wrong so I'm glad I had the lesson.
+Now I understand much better, and will hopefully be able to make the gates correctly.
+  + The lab group went to lunch today at Andreas' and I had a Greek burger.
+It was still raining.
+  + Dr. Bahar, Marco and I were supposed to meet today to give a progress update but since the Smartspice licenses were still being updated, there wasn't really anything to discuss or show and I'm not done with results.
+So we decided to meet Monday instead, hopefully the licenses will be updated by then.

+## Day 4 (8/8):
+  + Today was, again, super unproductive.
+Ningquan came to me this morning and asked me if he had messed up his Smartspice setup, and when we looked at it we realized the license servers were down.
+This meant that Smartspice and Smartview weren't working, so not only could I not run any Spice simulations, I couldn't look at the simulations I'd run the other day also.
+  + Marco emailed me and told me not to make any additions to the library before he came back, so I didn't touch the new circuits I needed to add either.
+  + I had a really instructive and interesting discussion with Dr. Bahar today about graduate school and what I should be looking for in my adventures through google and so on.
+I feel like applying to graduate school is even more stressful than applying to undergrad, because it's simultaneously much more specific and much more permanent.
+I'm very glad I took the time to talk to Dr. Bahar because it really helped.

 ## Day 3 (8/7):
   + Not much got done today, unfortunately.
 This morning I spoke to Dr. Bahar about the problem with the Schmitt trigger gates for higher-fan-in gates and what our options were.